jtgi/jtgi.me/src/content/blog/02-attention-span.md

 ---
-title: 'Attention span'
+title: "Attention span"
-description: 'Its shot'
+description: "Its shot"
-pubDate: 'Sept 27 2023'
+pubDate: "Oct 15 2023"
 ---

 Low effort, high dopamine products have messed with my productivity and ability to sustain deep work.